September 22, 2017

 Bailing out of the back squat: Release grip on bar, push chest and head UP to pop the bar off your back, JUMP feet forward to avoid the bar hitting your heals if you land on your knees.

 Missing the Snatch (in front): Actively EXTEND arms forward.
-JUMP your feet backwards.
+JUMP your feet backward.

 Missing the Snatch (behind): Actively EXTEND arms backward (as if giving “Jazz Hands”).
 JUMP FORWARD quickly to avoid the bar landing on shoulders or back.
 It is vital to extend the arms backward fully to create more space and avoid collision.